Respiratory Syncytial Virus (RSV)

 Diagnosis

 Healthcare visits for illness due to RSV are very common.
 Illness caused by RSV is usually diagnosed through clinical exam and patient history.
-Providers may order testing in some cases, such as high-risk infants or patients with severe symptoms.
+Providers may also order testing to confirm if the patient has RSV.
+Testing is recommended in high-risk infants or patients with severe symptoms.

 Treatment

 RSV is currently treated by supportive care and treatment to improve certain symptoms.
-There is no specific antiviral medication to treat RSV once a person is infected, and research is ongoing.
+There is no specific antiviral medication to treat RSV once a person is infected, but research is ongoing.

 Infection with RSV is very common.
 Almost all children will have had an RSV infection by 2 years of age.
 There are two main sources of information to look at current infection rates.

-The Hawai’i Department of Health (DOH) tracks trends in the percent of tests for RSV that are positive and the percent of all hospital admissions that are for people infected with RSV.
-Click here to see recent RSV trends in Hawai’i.
+The Hawaiʻi Department of Health (DOH) tracks trends in the percent of tests for RSV that are positive and the percent of all hospital admissions for people infected with RSV.
+Click here to see recent RSV trends in Hawaiʻi.

-CDC’s National Respiratory Enteric Virus Surveillance System (NREVSS) is a laboratory-based system that monitors respiratory and enteric virus activity including RSV.
-Data are available down to the regional level (Hawai’i is located in HHS Region 9).
+The CDC’s National Respiratory Enteric Virus Surveillance System (NREVSS) is a laboratory-based system that monitors respiratory and enteric virus activity including RSV.
+Data are available down to the regional level (Hawaiʻi is located in HHS Region 9).
 Click here to view national and regional data.

 Prevention